-Prior to the terns' arrival, San Diego County Regional Airport Authority personnel applied herbicide, manually removed vegetation, and contractor Ocean Blue replaced plastic mesh chick barriers and covers over stormdrains.
+Prior to the terns' arrival, San Diego County Regional Airport Authority personnel and contractors applied herbicide, manually removed vegetation, and repaired plastic mesh chick barriers and covers over stormdrains.
 Zoological Society of San Diego subcontract personnel established a 30 m grid system in the primary nesting oval (03-S) and assisted in repairs to chick barriers and manual removal of vegetation.
-Monitoring was conducted April to early August one to three days per week.
+Above average winter rainfall and continuing precipitation into May resulted in extensive weed growth and necessitated additional manual thinning.
+Monitoring was conducted April to mid-August one to three days per week.
 Predator management was conducted by personnel from USDA Wildlife Services.

-Least terns were first observed foraging over the bay and in flight over the southeast end of Lindbergh Field on 19 April 2018.
-They were observed each visit after that through 19 July, then one again over the bay on 2 August.
-Breeding pair and nest numbers decreased from those of 2016 and 2017 and remained significantly lower than those of 2014 and earlier, although they were higher than those of 2015.
-At least 19 nests were initiated by 16 estimated pairs between 8 May and 5 June.
-The maximum number of concurrently active nests was 16 on 22 May.
-At least three nests appeared to be renesting of pairs that had lost their initial clutches.
-All nests were established in the main nesting oval 03-S except for two in oval 04-S.
+Least terns were first observed foraging over the bay and in flight over the southeast end of Lindbergh Field on 17 April 2019.
+They were observed each visit after that through 15 August.
+Breeding pair and nest numbers decreased from those of 2016 and 2017 and remained significantly lower than those of 2014 and earlier, although they were higher than those of 2015 and nest numbers were the same as in 2018.
+At least 19 nests were initiated by 11 to 13 estimated pairs between 9 May and 3 July.
+Average clutch size was 1.42 eggs per nest.
+The maximum number of concurrently active nests and broods was 11 on 21 June (8 nests, 3 broods).
+Six nests appeared to be renesting of pairs that had lost their initial clutches.
+All nests were established in the main nesting oval 03-S except for three in oval 01-S.

-At least 22 chicks from 13 nests hatched successfully.
-It is estimated that 13 to 14 chicks reached fledgling age and survived to fledge from the site.
-Four nests with seven eggs were abandoned pre-term, and one egg failed to hatch and was abandoned after the other egg in the clutch hatched successfully.
-Two eggs from one nest were depredated, with common ravens or American crows suspected, although western gulls could have possibly been responsible.
+At least 10 chicks from 12 nests hatched successfully.
+It is estimated that six chicks reached fledgling age and survived to fledge from the site.
+Three nests with four eggs were abandoned preterm, and in two clutches one egg each failed to hatch and was abandoned after the other egg in the clutch hatched successfully.
+Seven eggs from five nests were depredated, with American crows suspected, although common ravens or western gulls could have possibly been responsible.
 The outcome of one nest with two eggs was uncertain, but lack of evidence of hatching or chick presence indicates probable depredation either shortly before or shortly after hatching.

-Feathers of one depredated adult were found and peregrine falcon or Cooper's hawk were suspected to be responsible.
-One chick was observed being taken by a Cooper's hawk.
-A western gull was observed taking what was possibly a chick from the site, and an American kestrel was observed unsuccessfully diving at a large chick.
-Five chicks were found dead with no visible external trauma.
-Additional chicks are suspected to have been depredated, with Cooper's hawk or peregrine falcon suspected as responsible; but American kestrel, crows, gulls, and ants were also observed in the area during the period of losses.
-Other potential predators observed in the area included rats, great blue heron, raven, European starling, and western meadowlark.
+Three adults were lost to being struck by aircraft.
+One chick was depredated by ants and another was observed being taken by an American kestrel.
+Four additional chicks are suspected to have been depredated, with Cooper's hawk, red-tailed hawk, or American kestrel suspected as responsible; but corvids, gulls, and ants were also observed in the area during the period of losses.
+Other potential predators observed in the area included rats, great blue heron, and European starling.